-How crushing the Christian’s duties can seem at times.
+How crushing our Christian duties can seem at times!
 But it is interesting to note that first-century church leaders, when they were sending out letters to new converts, had this to say: “It seemed good to the Holy Spirit and to us not to burden you with anything beyond the following requirements: You are to abstain from food sacrificed to idols, from blood, from the meat of strangled animals and from sexual immorality.
 You will do well to avoid these things.”
 (Acts 15:28-29) As amazing as it sounds to us who have been raised in the constraints of a fleshed-out Christianity, liberty was an integral element of the gospel.
 Otherwise, Paul would not have had to point out to the Corinthians, “’Everything is permissible.’
 But not everything is beneficial.”
 (1 Co.
 6:12) When Jesus was asked about the requirements of God, he answered simply, “The work of God is this: to believe in the one he has sent.”
-Even back in ancient times, when God had a reputation for incinerating non-compliants, God himself told his people,
+Even back in ancient times, the Lord (who had a reputation for incinerating non-compliants) told his people,

 He has shown you, O mortal, what is good.